COVID-19 and the Boys & Girls Clubs of Wayne County

 How do I drop off and pick up my child each day?

 Parents and guardians are not allowed in the Clubs.
 Each morning a BGCWC staff member will be at the front of the Club to conduct health screenings.
-The daily health screening will take place in the car, and the child must remain in the car until their temperature is recorded.
+If your child has a fever or other symptoms they will not be permitted inside the Club and will need to return to your car.

 Does my child need to wear a mask while at the Club?